Custom Search

 DETAILS

 The 6 Volt Negative Ground Conversion - This is not really a conversion.
 Many have bought a battery with the plus and minus terminals reversed, or simple stuck the battery in wrong way around.
 This mistake will instantly FRY most electrical systems that use an alternator.
 The original electrical system with a generator will work just fine as a negative ground system.
 If you have a round can coil with two small terminals, the grounded side of the coil goes to the distributor matching how the battery is connected.
 So, if the battery is connected negative ground, the negative post on the coil connects to the distributor.
-Of course, you do need to polarize the generator after making a change like this to get it to charge.
+Of course, you do need to POLARIZE the generator after making a change like this to get it to charge.

-The 8 Volt Generator Conversion - It is possible to simply install an 8 volt battery and readjust the voltage regulator, so the original generator will put out a maximum of around 9 volts.
-This requires someone with the knowledge, and ability to properly adjust the voltage regulator.
+The 8 Volt Generator Conversion - It is possible to simply install an 8 volt battery and readjust the voltage regulator, so the original generator will put out a little over 9 volts.
+This requires someone with the ability or willingness to tinker with the innards of the voltage regulator.
 In order to charge a battery the generator must put out slightly more voltage than the nominal voltage of the battery.
 This is similar to putting air in a tire, it takes extra pressure to push the air into the tire.
 Add too much pressure, and the tire will eventually explode.
+Voltage is basically electrical pressure.
+Too much voltage will overcharge the battery, and yes, in extreme cases, the battery could explode.

 The 6 volt light bulbs will be brighter and probably won't last as long.
 On a front-mount you should add some additional resistance in the ignition circuit to protect the coil.
 Please refer to my comments on the Main 12 Volt Page regarding coils and ignition resistance.